She's in Parties: Legacy

 English rock band Crippled Black Phoenix covered the song on their 2020 album Ellengæst.

-English indie band She's In Parties, who released their debut EP in 2023, are named after the song.
+English indie rock band She's In Parties, who released their debut EP in 2023, are named after the song.

+The title of the track was parodied by Birkenhead-based band Half Man Half Biscuit as "She's in Broadstairs" on their 2001 album Cammell Laird Social Club.